Theory of Operation

 LRA measures the spread between loud and quiet sections of a program (its macro-dynamics) in Loudness Units.
 It is computed as the difference between the 95th and 10th percentiles of the short-term loudness distribution (after gating).
 EBU R128 does not mandate a specific LRA target but recommends keeping it below 18 LU for broadcast.

 Both modes pass an LRA value to the loudnorm filter.
 WaxOn hardcodes LRA=20 (effectively unconstrained, no dynamic processing).
-WaxOff defaults to LRA=11, which allows the filter to apply gentle dynamic compression to constrain the macro-dynamic spread of a finished mix.
+WaxOff defaults to LRA=9, which sits in the typical podcast delivery range (6–10 LU) — loose enough to preserve a well-balanced mix but tight enough to constrain occasional overly-dynamic material for car and headphone listening.
 Lower values compress more aggressively; higher values relax the constraint.

 Two-Pass Normalization